The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 Traditional Crafted Uchiwa Makes a Great Summer Gift

 So far, we have introduced the charm of Uchiwa, a traditional Japanese fan made in various parts of Japan.
 In addition to the "Japan's Three Great Uchiwa Crafts," there are many other attractive traditional crafts in Japan.
-Ijasen, a long-established company founded in Tensho 18, handles "Edo Uchiwa" and "Miyako Uchiwa," which were popular among the common people in the Edo period.
-In the late Edo period, Ibasen became the publisher of ukiyo-e prints by popular artists such as Hiroshige Utagawa and Toyokuni Utagawa, and produced a wide variety of uchiwa fans.
-Craftsmen handmade uchiwa fans using the same techniques as those used in those days.
-Ijasen's uchiwa fans can be used with yukata (summer kimonos) or as a gift for a loved one.
-Please visit our online store and take a look at our pride and joy "Edo Uchiwa" and "Miyako Uchiwa".
+A long-established company founded in Tensho 18IbasenWe deal in "Edo Uchiwa" and "Miyako Uchiwa," which were popular among the common people in the Edo period (1603-1868).
+In the late Edo period, we became the publisher of ukiyoe prints by popular artists such as Hiroshige Utagawa and Toyokuni Utagawa, and produced a wide variety of uchiwa fans.
+These uchiwa are handmade by craftsmen using the same techniques used in those days.IbasenOur Uchiwa fans are perfect for use with yukata (summer kimonos) or as gifts for your loved ones.
+Please visit our online store to see our pride and joy of "Edo Uchiwa" and "Miyako Uchiwa".